Vicken-Ghoubiguian/pepperApplications/README.md

 <a name="how_to_install_an_application_on_the_robot"></a>
 ## How to install an application (danse, demonstration or other) on the robot ?

+In this section, we will show you how to install an app on the Pepper robot of IMERIR.
+The process is illustrated by the installation of the gangnam style dance application on the Pepper robot.
+So let's go...

 <a name="how_to_install_a_language_on_the_robot"></a>
 ## How to install a language on the robot ?